riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 This defines the string "token" as our **username**, the **token** variable to our **ASTRA_DB_TOKEN** env var, and **secureBundleLocation** to our **ASTRA_DB_SECURE_BUNDLE_LOCATION** env var.

-Next, we'll define and configure our cluster:
+Define and configure our cluster:

 ```python
 cloud_config= {